shadawck/awesome-cli-frameworks/README.md

 - [python-prompt-toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) : Library for building powerful interactive command line applications in Python.

+- [Typer](https://typer.tiangolo.com/) : Library for building CLI applications that users will love using and developers will love creating.
+It's intended to be the FastAPI of CLIs.

 ## Ruby

 - [dry-ruby](https://github.com/dry-rb/dry-cli) : General purpose Command Line Interface (CLI) framework for Ruby.